 UK plans sweeping new powers to stop deals that risk national security

-LONDON, Nov 11 (Reuters) - Britain will intervene to block takeovers and corporate deals that threaten national security, the government said on Wednesday, publishing details of new laws covering potentially sensitive sectors such as defence and energy.
+LONDON, Nov 11 (Reuters) - The British government will get new powers to block takeovers and corporate deals that threaten national security, according to proposed legislation published on Wednesday that covers potentially sensitive sectors such as defence and energy.

 "Hostile actors should be in no doubt – there is no back door into the UK," said business minister Alok Sharma.